Just a little summary of some thoughts that seem interesting at the time

 Watching performers, I appreciate quality but I don’t get particularly excited by even exquisite technical excellence.
 Looks attract, certainly, but interest is quickly lost if there is nothing real going on beyond the performance.
 I detach emotionally when there is anything conceited or contrived.
 What holds me is real lived human experience, with all its … Continue reading Journal 2020-09-18

 I really don’t like listening to or watching any recent performance of mine, even if I am generally pleased with how it turned out.
-This is weird because I don’t mind after a while, when there is some distance and I have forgotten about the process involved.
-I suppose the time delay helps me listen/watch … Continue reading Journal 2020-09-10
+This is weird because I don’t mind after a while, when there is some distance of time and I have forgotten about the process involved.
+I suppose the time delay helps … Continue reading Journal 2020-09-10

 Random thought, slipping into British mode… Despite its reputation, England can be a nice place for the weather.
 We have about six months when it can be very pleasant to be here, say from about mid-April to mid-October.
 The dark, cold and damp months of December to February take some extra effort to appreciate.
 I … Continue reading Journal 2020-08-15

 Wasn’t Shakespeare amazing.
-It would be so interesting to find out how his genius developed, what he saw and experienced in his life that helped him write such beauty and comprehend so deeply the human material condition in all its different aspects.
-I can think of other notable geniuses in history – Mozart in music, … Continue reading Journal 2020-07-30
+It would be so interesting to find out how his genius developed – what he saw and experienced in his life that helped him write such beautiful words and comprehend so deeply the human condition in all its different aspects.
+I can think of other notable geniuses in history – Mozart in … Continue reading Journal 2020-07-30